Frequently Asked Questions

 - Online courses.
 Of course, you can use your computer to prepare for the exam, such as the HamClass multimedia site, or ARRL's several online courses.

 - Practice tests.
-Not the best way to study, but when you can consistently score above 80%, you're probably ready for the real exam.
-For example: QRZ site, AA9PW site, eHam site, W8MHB site, or a Google search for even more.
+Not the best way to prepare for the exam, but a great way to build your confidence as you study.
+When you can consistently score above 80%, you're probably ready for the real exam.
+For example: QRZ site, AA9PW site, eHam site, QRZ site, HamExam site, or a Google search for even more.

 So, in summary, to get started in amateur radio: